tbrown/adventures/stories/1916-05-01-old-mrs-toad.md

 Jimmy grinned.
 "I think he's crazy, if you ask me," said he.
 "And yet he was just as earnest about it as if it were really so.
 I think he must have eaten something that has gone to his head.
-There's Unc' Billy Possum over there.
+There's Uncle Billy Possum over there.
 Let's ask him what he thinks."

-So Jimmy and Peter joined Unc' Billy, and Jimmy told the story about Old Mr. Toad all over again.
-Unc' Billy chuckled and laughed just as they had at the idea of Old Mr. Toad's saying he had a beautiful voice.
+So Jimmy and Peter joined Uncle Billy, and Jimmy told the story about Old Mr. Toad all over again.
+Uncle Billy chuckled and laughed just as they had at the idea of Old Mr. Toad's saying he had a beautiful voice.
 But Unc' Billy has a shrewd little head on his shoulders.
 After a few minutes he stopped laughing.

-"Ah done learn a right smart long time ago that Ah don' know all there is to know about mah neighbors," said he.
-"We-uns done think of Brer Toad as ugly-lookin' fo' so long that we-uns may have overlooked something.
-Ah don' reckon Brer Toad can sing, but Ah 'lows that perhaps he thinks he can.
-What do you-alls say to we-uns going down to the Smiling Pool and finding out what he really is up to?"
+"I learned a right smart long time ago that I don't know all there is to know about my neighbors," said he.
+"We've thought of Brother Toad as ugly-looking for so long that we may have overlooked something.
+I don't reckon Brother Toad can sing, but I allow that perhaps he thinks he can.
+What do you all say to us going down to the Smiling Pool and finding out what he really is up to?"

 "The very thing!" cried Peter, kicking up his heels.
 You know Peter is